isaacnmm/pestpolicy-hugo2XX/content/posts/best-fence-paints/index.md

 ###  [7.
 Fence Post Paint, 5GAL](https://www.amazon.com/dp/B003VRN4E8/?tag=p-policy-20)

-Fence Post is a water-based paint that is designed for wooden fences with a black coating that creates resistance for rotting and decaying - [Valspar](https://pestpolicy.com/valspar-cabinet-paint/) Barn an Oil.
+Fence Post is a water-based paint that is designed for wooden fences with a black coating that creates resistance for rotting and decaying - [Valspar](https://pestpolicy.com/valspar-cabinet-paint/)Barn an Oil.

 This paint is unique in the sense that it has an insect repellant feature that protects the wood from attack by insects thereby prolonging its shelf life.
-Apart from that, this paint has [rust-proof features](https://pestpolicy.com/rustoleum-rust-reformer-review/) and you can use it also on metal surfaces like pipes, tanks among others to control corrosion.
+Apart from that, this paint has [rust-proof features](https://pestpolicy.com/rustoleum-rust-reformer-review/)and you can use it also on metal surfaces like pipes, tanks among others to control corrosion.

 It has deep penetration on the wood and forms a layer that inhibits water penetration thus preventing decay and rotting.